 Yes, it is.
 Admittedly, though, the Winix 5500-2 releases ozone into your indoor environment.
 However, the amounts emitted aren’t excessive.
 The air purifier is CARB-certified.
 It’s proven to generate ozone quantities that stay within what “strict California” considers to be safe limits.

 The emissions are well below the state’s Air Resource Board’s safety standard for ozone.
 The standard requires ozone levels to stay below 50 parts per million levels (ppm).

-Lest I forget, this air purifier uses a smart air quality sensor.
-The sensor’s job is to monitor your indoor air quality.
-If your air is dirty, the sensor authorizes the air purifier to spring into action to sanitize it.
+This air purifier uses an effective air quality sensor.
+Smart sensors help closely monitor a room’s indoor air quality.
+If your air is dirty, and the auto mode is on, the purifier springs into action to sanitize it.